Horry County, South Carolina: Law enforcement

 The Horry County Police Department provides 24-hour services to the unincorporated areas of the county.
 It is the only county police department in South Carolina.
 The Horry County Sheriff's Office is responsible for courthouse security, processing of warrants, fingerprinting, registration of sex offenders, funeral escorts, background checks, and managing the J. Reuben Long Detention Center.
 The South Carolina Highway Patrol has a Troop 5 barracks in Conway, and provides services throughout the county.
 Myrtle Beach, Conway, Briarcliffe Acres, Atlantic Beach, Surfside Beach, Loris, and Aynor all have their own police departments, which patrol within the relevant town or city's border.
 North Myrtle Beach has a Public Safety Department, which provides police and fire services in the city of North Myrtle Beach.

 In March 2020, Todd Cox, a former Horry County police officer, was fined $300 for failing to investigate reports of sex crimes against children.
 He and three other officers had been indicted in 2016 on charges of coercing sex and ignoring cases.

 Party strength

 Horry County used to be loyally Democratic, even by the standards of the Solid South.
 In 1936, Republican candidate Alf Landon did not receive a single vote in Horry County.
 In 1964, though, Barry Goldwater carried the county by a margin almost as large as John F. Kennedy's 1960 margin.
 It has voted Republican in every election since, with the exception of supporting the third-party candidacy of Alabama Governor George Wallace in 1968 and neighboring Georgia's Jimmy Carter in 1976.
 While conservative Democrats continued to hold most local offices into the 1990s, today, there are almost no elected Democrats left above the county level.
 No Democratic presidential candidate has received more than 40% of the county's vote since 2000.
+Like Greenville County, it is exceptionally conservative for an urban county.